automl/SMAC3/doc/installation.rst

     pip install smac

-If you want to install it in the user-space (e.g., because of missing permissions), please add the option :code:`--user` or create a virtualenv.
+If you want to install it in the user space (e.g., because of missing permissions), please add the option :code:`--user` or create a virtualenv.

 .. _manual_installation: